aurpelai/garmin-watchface-template/README.md

 Download and install the Connect IQ SDK manager using instructions from [Garmin's Developer Portal](https://developer.garmin.com/connect-iq/sdk/).
 Install the simulator for at least one product that supports System 4 or greater (i.e. fēnix 6 and later).

-If you wish to run the included scripts you need to add the Garmin ConnectIQ SDK to your path.
+If you wish to run monkeyc commands from the command line you need to add the Garmin ConnectIQ SDK to your path.
 You cand find the instructions from Garmin's [Monkey C Command Line Setup documentation](https://developer.garmin.com/connect-iq/reference-guides/monkey-c-command-line-setup/).

 #### Quick Reference